 What’s the Difference Between a Certified B Corporation and a Benefit Corporation?

 By becoming a legal Benefit Corporation, a company must change its corporate structure and follow the provisions of Benefit Corporation legislation.
 This legislation can vary from state to state but the core principle is that a company must provide social benefit alongside its mission to be profitable.
-We go into more detail on the differences between Certified B Corporations and legal Benefit Corporations in our FAQ on the Illinois Benefit Act.
-Currently, Benefit Corporation legislation is only enacted in certain states.
-You can find out which states have enacted laws here.

 Annual Benefit Report

 A legal requirement of operating as an Illinois Benefit Corporation, the Annual Benefit Report details our triple bottom line commitment.
 To learn more about how Mightybytes supports people, planet, and prosperity, download our report below.